Sound reproduction, audio measurements & fidelity: the 10 basic rules

 An audible difference is only a difference and not the final answer ("trust your ears" nonsense).
 By testing with music we can only make claims about the sound and not about the technology or the real cause.
 The latter requires special experiments.

 We can also add that the analytical and focusing ability of our hearing system is very limited, especially when compared to vision.
-Separating one part of an image from the rest is a simple task, but separating one part of the music from the rest - e.g. an instrument in an orchestra - can be extremely difficult.
-Comparing minor audible differences is a difficult task as well.
+Separating one part of an image from the rest is a simple task, but separating one part of the music from the rest - for example, the sound of an instrument in an orchestral music - can be extremely difficult.
+Comparing minor audible differences is a difficult task as well (when differences become small, belief can mess up perception and the wire drama begins... ).

 6. What we can hear...